 Most likely, your doctor will have you continue taking progesterone to help your body produce the same levels of hormones it would during the early weeks of pregnancy — which means spotting may or may not be a sign of a successful embryo transfer.

-Cramping is one of the first signs that “Aunt Flow” is on her way.
+Cramping is one of the first signs that “Aunt Flow” is on the way.
 It may also be a sign that an embryo transfer was successful.

 But before you reach for a pregnancy test, remember, mild cramping can also be related to the progesterone you’re taking during the 2-week wait, according to the National Infertility Association.

-And for some women, mild cramping can also occur immediately following any pelvic procedure.
+And for some people, mild cramping can also occur immediately following any pelvic procedure.

-One early sign of pregnancy, for some women, is sore breasts.
+One early sign of pregnancy, for some people, is sore breasts.